 - Staff who have been instructed on the use of the epinephrine auto-injector, diphenhydramine, asthma medication or nebulizer must be present during all hours the child with the potential emergency condition is in care and must be listed on the child's Individual Health Care Plan. - The staff administering the epinephrine auto-injector, diphenhydramine, asthma medication or nebulizer must be at least 18-years old, unless the administrant is the parent of the child. - Staff must immediately contact 911 after administering epinephrine. - If an inhaler or nebulizer for asthma is administered, staff must call 911 if the child's breathing does not return to normal after its use. - Storage, documentation of administration of medication and labeling of the epinephrine autoinjector, asthma inhaler and asthma nebulizer must be in compliance with all appropriate regulations.

 Explain where these will be stored:

-In medication cabinet behind front desk.
-In Labeled "emergency container."
+In medication cabinet located behind

+front desk in container labeled "Emergency Meds."

+located behind abeled

+LICENSEE INITIALS:

+DATE:

-LICENSEE INITIALS: DATE: HEALTH CARE CONSULTANT (HCC) INITIALS (if applicable): DATE: VLZ (2) 47 NO (as a)
+HEALTH CARE CONSULTANT (HCC) INITIALS (if applicable):